ssansskarr/buildathon-genai/flask_backend/README.md

-# AI Cost Optimizer - Flask Backend
+# AIlign - Flask Backend

-This is the Flask backend for the AI Cost Optimizer application.
-It serves as an API that connects to Google's Gemini model to provide AI cost optimization advice.
+This is the Flask backend for the AIlign application.
+It serves as an API that connects to Google's Gemini model to provide AI investment alignment advice.

 ## Setup